IST263/fall2019m004/docs/question-bank.md

 - What is a CSS declaration?
 - Can you write CSS in an HTML document?
 - What is a Document Object Model?

-## Week 5 - CSS

-- What is semantic HTML?
-Give 2 examples
-- What is the purpose of wireframes?
-- How do wireframes help web developers?